pygame/pygame/docs/reST/ref/pixelcopy.rst

 | :sl:`pygame module for general pixel array copying`

-EXPERIMENTAL, though any future changes are likely to be backward-compatible.

-The :mod:`pygame.pixelcopy` module contains methods for copying between surfaces and objects exporting an array structure interface.
+The :mod:`pygame.pixelcopy` module contains functions for copying between surfaces and objects exporting an array structure interface.
 It is a backend for :mod:`pygame.surfarray`, adding NumPy support.
 But pixelcopy is more, general, and intended for direct use (see the